Smoked Corn On The Cob

 How To Make Smoked Corn On The Cob

-- Pull back husks, but do not remove.
-Remove all the corn tassels.
-If there’s some stubborn silk, grasp the cob firmly and twist to dislodge the silk.
+- If there’s some stubborn silk, grasp the cob firmly and twist to dislodge the silk.

-- Recover the corn with the husks and soak the corn in a large pot or baking dish filled with cool water.
+- Soak the corn in a large pot or baking dish filled with cool water.
 The corn should be soaked for at least 1 hour, and up to 3 or 4 hours.

-- Meanwhile, remove the corn from the water bath, and peel back the husks and blot the corn dry.
+- When ready to cook, preheat your pellet smoker to 225f according to manufacturer’s directions.
+Meanwhile, remove the corn from the water bath, and peel back the husks and blot the corn dry.
 Set aside.

 - Use a pastry brush to brush the butter mixture onto the corn cob.
 Recover the corn with the husks.